Islamic architecture: Umayyad era

 The Umayyads were the first to add the mihrab to mosque design, a concave niche in the qibla wall of the mosque.
 The first mihrab reportedly appeared at Muhammad's mosque in Medina when it was rebuilt by al-Walid I in 707.
-It seems to have represented the place where the Prophet stood when leading prayer.
+It seems to have represented the place where Muhammad stood when leading prayer.
 This almost immediately became a standard feature of all mosques.
 Several major early monuments of Islamic architecture built under the Umayyads include the Dome of the Rock in Jerusalem (built by Caliph Abd al-Malik) and the Great Mosque of Damascus (built by al-Walid I).
 The Al-Aqsa Mosque on the Al-Aqsa compound, also in Jerusalem, was also rebuilt by al-Walid I, replacing an earlier simple structure built around 670.
 A number of palaces from this period have also partially survived or have been excavated in modern times.
 The horseshoe arch appears for the first time in Umayyad architecture, later to evolve to its most advanced form in al-Andalus (Iberian Peninsula).